 We do not have employees.
 Subject to the supervision of our board of directors, our day-to-day operations are conducted by our Advisor in accordance with the Advisory Agreement.
-Our Advisor is an affiliate of Hines and is wholly-owned, indirectly, by, or for the benefit of, our CEO and the Chairman of our board of directors, Jeffrey C. Hines.
+Our Advisor is an affiliate of Hines and is wholly-owned, indirectly, by, or for the benefit of, our CEO and the Chairman of our board of directors, Jeffrey C. Hines, who shares control of our Advisor with Laura E. Hines-Pierce, a member of our board of directors.
 All of our executive officers are employed by, and all of our executive officers actively participate in, the management of our Advisor and its affiliates.

 Our executive officers have control and primary responsibility for the management decisions of our Advisor, including the acquisition and disposition of investment properties recommended to our board of directors, the negotiations for these transactions, and oversight of the property management and leasing of properties we own.
-In December 2022, the Company's board of directors, including the independent directors, approved the renewal of the Advisory Agreement for an additional one-year term, extending the termination date of the agreement from December 31, 2022 to December 31, 2023.
+In December 2024, the Company's board of directors, including the independent directors, approved the renewal of the Advisory Agreement for an additional one-year term, extending the termination date of the agreement from December 31, 2024 to December 31, 2025.
 Renewals of the agreement must be approved by the Conflicts Committee.
 The Advisory Agreement may be terminated: